survivejs/webpack-book/manuscript/building/03_code_splitting.md

 T> [react-async-component](https://www.npmjs.com/package/react-async-component) wraps the pattern in a `createAsyncComponent` call and provides server side rendering specific functionality. [react-loadable](https://www.npmjs.com/package/react-loadable) is another option.

-{pagebreak}

 ## Conclusion

-Code splitting is one of those features that allows you to push your application a notch further.
+Code splitting is a feature that allows you to push your application a notch further.
 You can load code when you need it to gain faster initial load times and improved user experience especially in a mobile context where bandwidth is limited.

 To recap: